Gravitational Anomalies in nAdS$_2$/nCFT$_1$: Holographic renormalisation: UV perspective

 \subsection{KK reduction of AdS$_3$/CFT$_2$}

 In this last portion we will dimensionally reduce the different boundary stress tensors in 3D of Sec.\,\ref{sec:hr3d}, and contrast them against the 2D quantitites in Sec.\,\ref{sec:HRuv}.
+For the two derivative theory in 3D and 2D this was done in \cite{Cvetic:2016eiv}; this is also similar to the analysis done for Lifshitz holography in \cite{Christensen:2013rfa}, which relates currents and Ward identities via dimensional reduction from 5D down to 4D.

-To do so, we will first relate the 3D quantities to our 2D variables.
+To start, we will first relate the 3D quantities to our 2D variables.
 From \eqref{eq:KKansatz} we have

 which in turn implies that the boundary metric of the Fefferman-Graham expansion in \eqref{eq:FG3d} reads

 where we used \eqref{eq:asymptoticvalues}.
 In a similar fashion we can read off $g_{ij}^{(2)}$ :